The Future of Plant Identification

 Recently, I came across an attractive shrub growing on the edge of Forest Park and realized that I didn’t have a clue as to what it was.
 I took a picture of the plant and tried without success to find it in my plant books at home or on the internet.
 Finally, I decided to try one of the plant identification applications that have been available for a few years.
 I installed the app on my phone, uploaded the picture, and in a flash the program identified it as Himalayan Honeysuckle.
 After looking at more images of Himalayan Honeysuckle on the web, I decided it was correct.

-I tested the app on some other plants that I thought might be difficult to tell apart since they were just fall rosettes, but it correctly identified Fringecup, Youth-on-Age, Large-leaved Avens, and Bittercress from the pictures above.
+I tested the app on some other plants that I thought might be difficult to tell apart since they were just fall rosettes, but it correctly identified Fringecup, Youth-on-Age, Large-leaved Avens, and Bittercress.
 Over the following days, I used it to confirm the first-ever Forest Park colonists I have seen of two invasive plants, Purple Loosestrife and Lady’s Thumb (Persicaria maculosa).

 If artificial intelligence can master the game of Go, I guess it can learn to identify plants.
 Part of me wants to resist this easy path to plant identification, but I have to admit I learned a lot of plants by having a friend tell me what they were.
 Other than the loss of human interaction, how is a plant identification program on my phone any different?